Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Meta Guide/The Lionsberg Meta Guide.md

 ## Introduction

-Lionsberg is a mythical name for the [[Best Possible Future]], and a [[System of Systems]] to empower humanity to bring it into reality.
+Lionsberg is a mythical name for the [[Best Possible Future]], and a [[System of Systems]] to empower humanity (10 billion people, 1 billion groups, 10 million communities) to bring it into reality.

 In religious language, it is a system purpose-built to bring Heaven to Earth ([[The Goal]]).